BenSGrant/BenSGrant/README.md

 ### About [me](https://bensgrant.github.io):

+  - I am studying an integrated Masters course in Physics with Astrophysics at university
-  - I am a hobbyist programmer with (some) experience in C++, Python and Java (although I haven't used the latter in 2 or 3 years) as well as experience dealing with SQL interfacing with python.
+  - I am a hobbyist programmer with (some) experience in mostly Python and C++ as well as a few others and some experience dealing with SQL interfacing with python.
   - I have experience developing desktop applications using Qt5/6, graphics programming with OpenGL and some Raylib.
-  - I am going to be studying Physics at university
-  - I have previously studied Computer Science, Maths, Physics at A-Level as well as an AS in Further Maths
+    I also have some experience using Python for data analysis on data sets.